A Suitable Boy

 Although Yuasa provides a very interesting introduction to the haibun form (linked prose and haiku) and to the evolution of Basho's style, I didn't look at it until after finishing the book.
 I wanted those images--I wanted to head north into those wild mountains.
 And the poetry on its own was a great pleasure.
 Images like this

-Over the darkened sea,
+Over the darkened sea,and this

 Only the voice of a flying duck